NDevTK/infra/doc/users/services/commit_queue/index.md

         1. Only the issue owner, someone at @chromium.org or @google.com can check the box.
-        1. Yes, **non-Chromium committers are allowed** to use the commit queue but cannot LGTM a change.
+        1. Yes, **non-Chromium committers are allowed** to use the commit queue but their LGTM (approval) on other issues is not accepted.
     1. At the command line, type `git cl set_commit`.
     1. Have a reviewer use 'Quick LGTM & CQ'.
 1. Wait an hour.
 The current list of patches to be queued can be found at